2019 Garden Classes

 Apply to Good Earth Community Garden for upcoming season!

-Sow seeds like cole crops in indoor containers for transplanting later in the season.
+Sow seeds in indoor containers for transplanting later in the season.

 Make a cold frame or hotbed to start early vegetables or flowers.